jarun/buku/README.md

 - Refresh all bookmarks online
 - Auto-compact DB on a single bookmark removal
 - Delete all bookmarks from DB
+- Show all bookmarks with empty titles or no tags (for bookkeeping)
 - Add a bookmark at N<sup>th</sup> index, to fill deleted bookmark indices
 - Secure parameterized SQLite3 queries to access database
 - Handle multiple HTTP redirections (reports redireted URL, loops, IP blocking)